 - 1.1.
-In compliance with Section 9 (a) of EO No. 2, the Records Officer (RO) shall receive the request for information from the requesting party and check compliance with the following requirements: - a.
+In compliance with Section 9 (a) of EO No. 2, the FOI Officer (FO) shall receive the request for information from the requesting party and check compliance with the following requirements: - a.
 The request must be in writing; - b.
 The request shall state the name and contact information of the requesting party, as well as provide valid proof of identification or authorization; and - c.
 The request shall reasonably describe the information requested, and the reason for, or purpose of, the request for information.

-In case the requesting party is unable to make a written request, because of illiteracy or due to being a person with disability, he or she may make an oral request, and the RO shall fill the Request Form on behalf of the requestor.
+In case the requesting party is unable to make a written request, because of illiteracy or due to being a person with disability, he or she may make an oral request, and the FO shall fill the Request Form on behalf of the requestor.

-Requests received by the district offices shall be forwarded to the RO through electronic mail within the day of receipt.
-The RO shall facilitate the processing of the forwarded request.
+Requests received by the district offices shall be forwarded to the FO through electronic mail within the day of receipt.
+The FO shall facilitate the processing of the forwarded request.

-- 1.1.
-The RO shall provide a Request Form to the requestor or an authorized representative.
-The requestor/representative shall duly accomplish the Request Form. - 1.2.
-Requests can be made through e-mail provided that the requesting party shall attach in the e-mail a scanned copy of the Request Form, and a copy of a duly recognized ID with photo. - 1.3.
-The RO stamps "Received" on the letter and Request Form, and indicate the date and time of receipt, his/her name, designation, and signature.
-The RO shall input the details of the request on the Document Routing System (DRS) and attach the DRS Report on the Request Form. - 2.
-EVALUATION OF REQUEST.
-Upon receipt, the RO shall evaluate the information being requested, identify the responsible unit/division, and determine access restrictions to the information. - 2.1.
+- 1.2.
+The FO shall provide a request form to the requestor or an authorized representative.
+The requestor/representative shall duly accomplish the Request Form. - 1.3.
+Requests can be made through e-mail provided that the requesting party shall attach in the e-mail a scanned copy of the request form, and a copy of a valid ID with photo. - 1.4.
+The FO stamps "Received" on the letter and Request Form, and indicate the date and time of receipt.
+The FO shall input the details of the request on the Document Routing System (DRS) and attach the DRS slip. - EVALUATION OF REQUEST.
+Upon receipt, the FO shall evaluate the information being requested, determine access restrictions to the information and identify the responsible division/office/unit/section. - 2.1.
+Requested information is in custody of Insurance Commission (IC).
+If the information requested is in custody of the IC, the FO shall endorse the request to the concerned division/office/unit/section and/or the process owner of the said information. - 2.2.
 Requested information is already posted in the IC website.
-If the information requested is already available in the IC website, the RO shall inform the requesting party and provides the website link where the information is posted. - 2.2.
-Requested information is substantially similar or identical to previous requests.
-Pursuant to Section 11 of EO No. 2, the RO shall deny an unreasonable subsequent identical or substantially similar request from the same requesting party whose request has already been previously granted or denied by the IC.
-However, the RO shall inform the applicant the reason of such denial.
+If the information requested is already available in the IC website, the FO shall inform the requesting party and provides the website link where the information is posted. - 2.3.
+Requested information is not available at the IC.
+Pursuant to FOI-MC No. 21-05 or the Guidelines on the Referral of Requested Information, Official Record/s and Public Record/s to the Appropriate Government Agency, otherwise known as the